-With all of this this talk about you changing, why am I not leading by example?
+With all of this talk about you changing, why am I not leading by example?

 What could I start improving in myself that very day?
 It was time to put my money where my mouth was – literally.

-Wasn’t it strange, I thought, that I can go on stage and speak in front of up to 450 people, and I would not swear.
-Nor have I ever, ever used a curse word in front of my mother, and I only allowed it to happen a few times in the presence of my father.
-Clearly I could control myself in certain situations, so why not all of the time?
+Wasn’t it strange, I thought, I can go on stage and speak in front of up to 450 people, and not swear.
+Nor have I ever used a curse word in front of my mother, and I only allowed it to happen a few times in the presence of my father.
+Clearly I could control myself in certain situations, so why not all the time?

-Why did I need to swear in the first place?
-I was no longer a 13-year-old trying to impress anyone.
-And surely I’ve learned to get my message across without relying on a curse word to emphasize my point.
+Why do we need to swear?
+We are no longer teenagers trying to impress our peers on the playground.
+Surely we can get our messages across without cursing to emphasize a point.
 No one needs to use a curse word as an adjective in their argument.
 After all, if two bitter rivals can debate for the position of Leader of the Free World without cussing, then surely I can get through a day without swearing.

 And if I’m “wise” enough to give you advice everyday, why don’t I take some of my own?